Kenneth Fok: Controversies

+In January 2024, Fok said that funding from the Hong Kong Arts Development Council (HKADC) for an awards show had been cut to "reduce the risk of potentially breaching" the national security law.

 Personal life

-Fok met China's "princess of diving", multiple Olympic gold medallist Guo Jingjing in 2004.
+Fok met Guo Jingjing, China's "princess of diving" and multiple Olympic gold medallist, in 2004.
 The couple married on 8 November 2012 and have a son and two young daughters.
 In 2019, his father Timothy gifted a HK$160 million house in Repulse Bay to Kenneth and his family.